 Product Details

-OAT is a texture super-compression solution designed to amplify games and graphics intensive applications.
-Compared to direct use of block compressed textures (BC1-7), OAT achieves a 4X reduction in both disk size and load times while maintaining high visual fidelity.
+Compared to direct use of block compressed textures of BCn format (BC1-7), OAT achieves up to 4X reduction in both disk size and load times while maintaining high visual fidelity.

-How OAT Works
+How OAT Texture Supercompression Works

 GPU/CPU Decompression